Meeds-io/meeds-docker/README.md

 | MEEDS_JMX_USERNAME            | NO        | -             | a username for JMX connection (if no username is provided, the JMX access is unprotected)                                                 |
 | MEEDS_JMX_PASSWORD            | NO        | -             | a password for JMX connection (if no password is specified a random one will be generated and stored in /opt/meeds/conf/jmxremote.password) |

-With the default parameters you can connect to JMX with `service:jmx:rmi://localhost:10002/jndi/rmi://localhost:10001/jmxrmi` without authentication.
+With the default parameters, you can connect to JMX with `service:jmx:rmi://localhost:10002/jndi/rmi://localhost:10001/jmxrmi` without authentication.

 ### Remote Debugging

-The following environment variables should be passed to the container in order to enable remote debugging mode :
+The following environment variables should be passed to the container to enable remote debugging mode :

 | VARIABLE                    | MANDATORY | DEFAULT VALUE | DESCRIPTION                                                                                                                               |
 | --------------------------- | --------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |
 | MEEDS_DEBUG_ENABLED           | NO        | `false`       | enable remote debugging listener                                                                                                                     |
 | MEEDS_DEBUG_PORT              | NO        | `8000`        | Remote debugging port

-### Rememberme Token Expiration
+### Remember me Token Expiration

-The following environment variables should be passed to the container in order to specify rememberme token expiration :
+The following environment variables should be passed to the container to specify the `rememberme` token expiration :

 | VARIABLE                                        | MANDATORY | DEFAULT VALUE | DESCRIPTION                                                                                                                               |
 | ------------------------------------------------| --------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |